jp-wright/nfl_betting_market_analysis/README.md

 <BR>

+It appears the model is effectively using the other data in the database to make more precise predictions than the spread alone.
 One important point to make about these results is that the model's predictions were made on 1,100 games after being trained on 4,488 games, while the historical averages are real data from 9,046 games.
 Depending on the random draw of the samples the model is trained on and then tested on, some degree of fluctuation in these percentages is guaranteed.
+Such variance is just a fact of smaller sample sizes.
 Thus, taking the outcomes above as written in stone is not the correct way to view this problem.
 Instead, it stands to show that the model is predicting well enough to compare with historical data and is a valid tool to use in making bets.

 <BR>
 <BR>

 ### Wise Bets Results
+Here we put our money where our mouth is.
+Using our spread range of a home team being favored by 6.0 to 7.5 points translates into a prediction probability of 0.69 (spread = 5.98) to 0.74 (spread = 7.57).
+This will be our range for probabilities by which to select games for betting.
+In an effort to keep things manageable, we will agree to wager the exact money line for each game that falls into our confidence window.
+This means that for every bet we win, we net $100.
+For every bet we lose, we lose the amount of the money line, around $260 - $350.

+The test data we use is about 4.3 NFL seasons' worth of games.